Ministry of Public Health (Qatar)

-The Ministry o Public Health of Qatar sets the national strategy for health care in the country and also provides Qatari citizens with free national health insurance.
-The current minister is Hanan Mohamed Al Kuwari.
+The Ministry of Public Health of Qatar sets the national strategy for health care in the country and also provides Qatari citizens with free national health insurance.
+The current minister is Mansoor bin Ebrahim bin Saad Al Mahmoud.

 Ministry tasks

 The Ministry of Public Health is concerned with everything related to public health affairs, and in particular it shall have the following: